Paia Travel Guide

 - Choice Health Bar

 Check out the Papaya Hana Beef Appetizer | Photo by Mama's Fish House

-There are also a surprising number of excellent activities in Paia including art galleries, beaches, and more.
+There are also a variety of excellent activities in the town including art galleries, beaches, and more.
 Here are some of our favorites!

 If you’re looking to take in some culture check out one of the art galleries.
 Paia Contemporary Gallery, Maui Hands, Cesere Brothers Photography, Puka Puka, Kim McDonald, Pueo Gallery, Indigo Paia, are all wonderful galleries–and this list isn’t exhaustive.